Homegear/Homegear-Doc/Homegear/source/installation.rst

 Debian
 ======

 Packages are provided for Debian 10 (Buster) and Debian 9 (Stretch).
-Supported architectures are i386, amd64, armel, and armhf.
+Supported architectures are amd64, armhf and arm64.

 .. warning:: Don't use the Debian repositories for Raspbian.
 Use the Raspbian repository instead.